 Symptoms of a Spine or Nervous System Disorder

-The symptoms of spine or nervous system disorders vary, depending on the location and severity of the disorder.
+The symptoms of the spine or nervous system disorders vary, depending on the location and severity of the disorder.
 Some of the most common symptoms include:

 - Back pain